rblack42/PyLit6/README.rst

 `Personal Software Process` and `Team Software Process` concepts popular at the time.

-Today, PyLit_ is still a web application, but has now been recrafted using Flask_ and reStructuredTExt_, with a little help from Git_.
+Today, PyLit_ is still a web application, but has now been reengineered using Flask_ and reStructuredText_, with a little help from Git_.

 For more information on the project, contact the author.